About the Time Stamp

 The time stamp (or expiration time) you use in the request must be a

-object, with the complete date plus hours, minutes, and seconds (for more information, go to
+object, with the complete date plus hours, minutes, and seconds (for more information, see

 http://www.w3.org/TR/xmlschema-2/#dateTime).
 For example: 2007-01-31T23:59:59Z.

-Although it is not required, we recommend you provide the time stamp in the Coordinated Universal
+Although it's not required, we recommend you provide the time stamp in the Coordinated Universal

 Time (Greenwich Mean Time) time zone.